Me; circa September

 I was awake the entire night.
 Conventional wisdom maintains that one ought to be in bed early in order to rise before the sun but I dreaded sleeping through my chance to get a year-long visa.
 The latter parts of Saturday night are a blur but I know I spent the wee hours of Sunday morning talking to an associate pastor in Northern California.
 She was relating the finer points of a personality typology using Hundred-Acre-Wood characters.
 Nevertheless, I was ambulant when Janet arrived at 5 AM to cart my carcass to Haifa for an appointment with the ministry of interior there.
 By the end of the day, my paperwork would be expired and I could be deported.

 For those who are just joining us, I work in Bethlehem with a community nonprofit.
-The Israeli regime is apartheid in nature and illegally occupies the Palestinian West-Bank according to international law (very disappointing, but true).
+The Israeli regime is apartheid in nature and illegally occupies the Palestinian West-Bank [in terms of] international law (very disappointing, but true).
 This blog began at the end of a long exile and documents my re-entry.
 Sunday was the consummate day, since a law was passed permitting immigration forces to penetrate Palestinian controlled West Bank to apprehend “infiltrators” like myself – telling the truth.
 The drive from Bethlehem to Haifa is at least two hours so I had plenty of time to think..

 Infiltrator, rebel, gentile, missionary… I fell asleep almost instantly in the ambiance of Janet’s Peugeot.
 The